The Limo

 So, having an early flight to Chicago, I splurged and called a limo company.
 They promised to be on time and all the rest, and I was at the door when they drove up in a van, looking like it had won the most mileage contest at the phone company.

-We made it there, and, since I was more concerned with getting there on time than how we got there, I didn’t think much more about it.
+We made it there, and since I was more concerned with getting there on time than with how we got there, I didn’t think much more about it.

 Share this post with your friends!